KhomaneNandkumar/student-management-rest/README.md

 ### Features
   -  Add Student    : Create New Student Record.
   -  View Student   : Featch Details Of all Students or Specific Student By ID.
-Add Student.
   -  Update Student : Update The Existing Student Details.
   -  Delete Student : Remove Student Records From The System.